-From Biker Street we give you 7 tips to fully enjoy your bike tour in Buenos Aires.
+We’ve prepared 7 tips to fully enjoy your bike tour in Buenos Aires with Biker Street.

 The city has developed a lot of bike paths in recent years, which makes it a “bike friendly” city.

-When you visit Buenos Aires, we recommend you touring by bicycle, and here are some suggestions to make your trip more comfortable:
+When you visit Buenos Aires, we recommend you to do a city tour by bike, and here are some suggestions to make your trip more comfortable:

 1) Try to arrive 10 minutes before departure time

-Many times the best option is to take a Subway.
+Many times the best option is to take the Subway.
 You will need to have a SUBE card to travel in public transport.
-At rush hour it could be a little uncomfortable because many people travel on it, but you make sure you arrive on time.
+At rush hour it could be a little uncomfortable because many people travel on it, but you’ll make sure you’ll arrive on time.

-Traffic jam could be chaotic or there could even be a demonstration, so your delay could be very long.
+Traffic jams could be chaotic or there could even be a demonstration, so your delay could be very very long.

-It’s important you arrive on time, since there may be more people in your group and we could not wait for you to start the bike tour.
+It’s important you arrive on time, since there may be more people in your group and we could not wait for you too long to start the bike tour.

-Also, if you arrive early, you will have time to set the height of your seat, to choose a helmet that fits you and make the necessary consultations before starting the biking tour.
+Besides, if you arrive early, you will have time to set the height of your seat, to choose a helmet that fits you and make the necessary questions before starting the biking tour.